-Engagement of the Anti-lock Brake System may be accompanied by a pulsing sensation.
+Engagement of the ABS may be accompanied by a pulsing sensation.
 You may also hear a clicking noise.
 These occurrences are normal, and indicate that the system is functioning properly.

 POWER STEERING

 The standard power steering system will give you good vehicle response and increased ease of maneuverability in tight spaces.
 The system will provide mechanical steering capability if power assist is lost.